easolhq/easolhq.github.io/docs/reference/objects/product/variant/payment_plan.md

 # payment_plan.initial_payment_amount_fractional

-The up front payment for this payment plan, in the quantity of the smallest unit for this currenct. (e.g. cents for USD, pence for GBP, yen for JPY etc.)
+The upfront payment for this payment plan, in the quantity of the smallest unit for this currency. (e.g. cents for USD, pence for GBP, yen for JPY etc.)

 This will be nil if there is no custom initial payment amount set.